 COOKING MODES: Select the type of cooking you want to perform by pressing one of the cooking mode keys.
-Also includes the Self clean and PROBE keys.
+Also includes the SELF-CLEAN and PROBE keys.

-Selects the oven's self clean feature.
+Selects the oven's self-clean feature.

 Press this key if you want to use the meat probe to monitor the internal cooking temperature of meat when roasting.
-There is no meat probe for the left oven on model ER48D.
+See page 19.